RHuebsch13/Izzit-Dictionary-/README.md

-W3C CSS Validation Service - Used to validate the CSS code W3C HTML Validation Service - Used to validate the HTML code Pep8CI - Used to check the run.py file for PEP8 compliance ElephantSQL - PostgreSQL database hosting service
+W3C CSS Validation Service - Used to validate the CSS code W3C HTML Validation Service - Used to validate the HTML code Pep8CI - Used to check the run.py file for PEP8 compliance MongoDB - database hosting service

 # 4. Testing